 Whether it starts at 40 tons, or more, or less, the Ground Combat Vehicle is intended to keep growing heavier.
 To avoid often-awkward retrofits, the Army wants the GCV to be built from the start with electrical power, horsepower, and space to spare.
 Even the GCV's armor will be easily replaceable bolt-on plates (a technique pioneered on the Stryker and refined for the canceled Future Combat System vehicles).
 "It's making sure that you've got a design in there that can accept plug-and-play technology, that can accept upgraded armor," McVeigh said.
 "We know what the threat is today, but we know the threat will be ever-evolving over the next few decades."

 This room for growth on the Ground Combat Vehicle is just one reflection of the Army's new emphasis on the need to adapt.
 Instead of the "revolution in military affairs," with its quest for certainty, the Army Capstone Concept emphasizes "flexibility of thought and operational adaptability" in the face of uncertainty.
 "If you try to optimize your force for a particular type or category of armed conflict," McMaster said, "you're just about guaranteeing that that's not the kind of fight you're going to have -- because the enemy will adapt."

-This article appears in the Dec.
-12, 2009, edition of National Journal.
+This article appears in the December 12, 2009 edition of National Journal Magazine.